Trangth97/BI-EOF-Document/docs/source/dataset/edit.rst

 On the AOI Selector, you have multiple ways to select an area:

--	Drawing an AOI : by clicking on the « Draw AOI » |draw| button.
+-	Drawing an AOI : by clicking on the « Draw AOI » |draw_aoi| button.
 -	Using Geocoding : by clicking on the « Geocoding » |geocoding| button.
--	Uploading an AOI file : by clicking on the « Uploading » |upload| button.
+-	Uploading an AOI file : by clicking on the « Uploading » |upload_aoi| button.

 To draw an AOI, click the « Draw AOI » button.
 The drawing tools display, providing multiple ways to draw:
 -	Draw rectangle, by clicking on the « Draw Rectangle » |draw_rectangle| button.